 The minister boarded the bus to the town where he was to preach.
 As he counted his change, he discovered the driver had given him too much.
 "Oh, well," he mused.
 "It's only a quarter.
 The driver won't miss it."
 However, his sense of honesty told him it was not his, so he should return it.
 The mental argument went on and on but, when he arrived at his stop, the minister told the driver he had given him too much change, and returned the money.

 "I know," said the driver.
 "With all the pictures everywhere, it was easy to recognize you.
 I gave you the extra quarter to see if you really practice what you preach."
 When he got off the bus, the minister slumped down on a bench and cried, "Oh God.
 I almost sold you for a quarter."

 It is your spouse's decision whether all this helps to change her mind about Jesus and Christianity.
-However, if it does not, remember the Apostle Paul's admonition.
+However, if it does not, remember the Apostle Paul's admonition in 1Corinthians 7.

-12. Now to the rest, I, not the Lord, say this: If any brother has an unbelieving wife, and she consents to dwell with him, let him not divorce her.
-13. And if a woman has an unbelieving husband, and he consents to dwell with her, let her not divorce him . . . the unbelieving wife is sanctified in the husband; otherwise, your children would be unclean, but now they are holy (1Corinthians 7:12 - 14)
+If any brother has an unbelieving wife, and she consents to dwell with him, let him not divorce her . . . the unbelieving wife is sanctified in the husband; otherwise, your children would be unclean, but now they are holy (1Corinthians 7:12 - 13).